“Run wild and free like a waterfall”

 I am carrying a daypack loaded with a pair of lightweight wading boots, some waist-high waders, and a lightly packed fishing vest in addition to the full range of backcountry gear—rain jacket, first aid kit, etc. I decide to take only one rod stowed away in a case, a light wand at eight feet and five weight, great for casting in tight quarters.
 The creek is running very shallow as the drought here in Colorado continues, and it is unlikely I will need a second rod/nymph rig to probe deep pools.
 Just not enough water.

 The Middle Fork trail is well-defined and only climbs about 600 hundred feet from the starting point to the falls which sits at about 11,000 feet.
 It’s a great hike with some moderate ups and down sections and requires only one shallow creek crossing near the start.
 The aspens are turning, adding to the pleasure.

 It’s hard not to stop frequently to snap some photos.
-The iconic, unusual Twin Peaks towers to the south.
+The iconic, unusual Twin Peaks tower to the south.

 Ahead, the north slope of the valley shows signs of a big wildfire maybe 15-20 years ago, and huge stands of aspen have filled in all around the big burnt pine trunks that poke up here and there.
 Natural succession in action.